How to Use Your Theme's Header and Footer with CheckoutWC

 - The typical site header includes lot of links, menus, and other things that can be distracting and lower conversions.
 We designed the checkout page to feel like a separate area of the site, intended for some thing: purchasing

 - Loading the theme header and footer requires loading theme styles, which increases the risk of conflicts.

-For example, an easy way to add your own header would be to do something like this:
+For instance, to add a custom header you could do something like this:

-This will add custom header HTML above the normal header as well as hide the default header entirely.
+That will add a custom header with styling, as well as hide the default header.